George Dewey: Marriages and death

-In 1866, Dewey was assigned to duty in the Portsmouth Navy Yard in Kittery, Maine, and there met the woman who became his first wife: Susan "Susie" Boardman Goodwin (1844–1872), daughter of New Hampshire's war governor, Ichabod Goodwin, a Republican who fitted out troops for the war at his own expense.
+In 1866, Dewey was assigned to duty in the Portsmouth Navy Yard in Kittery, Maine, and there met the woman who became his first wife: Susan "Susie" Boardman Goodwin (1844–1872), daughter of New Hampshire's "war governor", Ichabod Goodwin, a Republican who fitted out troops for the war at his own expense.
 The Deweys were married on October 24, 1867, and had one son, George.
 Susie died on December 28, 1872, five days after giving birth.

 The longtime widower cut a dashing figure and enjoyed the company of women.
 In 1893, he was escorting two women aboard a warship when he unexpectedly ran into his son.
 Thinking on his feet, Dewey introduced his son as his younger brother.

 On November 9, 1899, after his triumphal return from the Far East, Dewey was married for the second time to Mildred McLean Hazen (1850–1931), widow of General William Babcock Hazen, in the rectory of St. Paul's Catholic Church in Washington, D.C.
 Since Hazen was a Roman Catholic and Dewey was not, they were not permitted to have their wedding inside a Catholic church.
 The marriage was criticized by some anti-Catholic voices, as was Dewey's transfer to his wife of the $50,000 Washington mansion given to him by the American public through a fund-raising campaign.

-In later life Dewey wore stylish clothes and a handlebar mustache, which was his trademark.
+In later life, Dewey wore stylish clothes and a handlebar mustache, which was his trademark.
 His inherited wealth allowed him to live in comfort.
 He often went horseback riding with President Theodore Roosevelt in Washington's Rock Creek Park, and he was a fellow member of Washington's prestigious Metropolitan Club.

 For the last 17 years of his life, he resided at 1730 K Street NW, in Washington.
 His office was in the State, War and Navy Building adjacent to the White House.

-Admiral Dewey died in Washington on January 16, 1917.
+Dewey died in Washington on January 16, 1917.
 After lying in state at the United States Capitol rotunda, his remains were interred at Arlington National Cemetery.
 A mausoleum was later built for him in the cemetery.
 In 1925, his widow had his remains transferred to the Bethlehem Chapel, on the crypt level, at the Washington National Cathedral, Washington, D.C.